 While the analysis above shows that much of China’s foreign debt is less risky than it initially appears, the aggregate amounts are still quite large.
 The Bank for International Settlements tracks foreign currency debt by non-bank borrowers across a variety of emerging markets.
 As shown in Figure 2, China has the largest amount of foreign currency debt by a wide margin.6

 A sense of proportion, however, is critical for this type of analysis.
-The Chinese economy is nearly as large as the rest of the economies in the chart combined.
+The Chinese economy is nearly as large as the rest of the economies in Figure 2 combined.
 When shown as a percentage of gross domestic product (GDP), as in Figure 3, borrowing by Chinese companies is revealed to be significantly below the levels seen in other emerging markets.

 Weighing the Risks

 None of this analysis should be taken to imply that specific Chinese borrowers are not overleveraged with respect to external debt.
 Where risk does exist, it lies primarily with Chinese companies and NBFIs who are net borrowers, as opposed to banks which are net lenders.
 Taken as a whole, the Chinese economy is not particularly reliant on foreign borrowing, especially when compared to other emerging markets.
 The Chinese economy is overleveraged in many respects, but the country’s credit boom has been domestic in nature.Nicholas Borst,